Vyral/willie-miranda-recruiting/_posts/2022-03-17-the-importance-of-establishing-a-routine.md

 {% include excerpt.html %}

 Every real estate agent and broker wants to be successful, but most don’t want to do the pushups.
 Today I’m discussing how crucial daily habits are in your journey toward success.
 All good agents have one thing in common: daily rituals designed to help them reach their goals.
-I’ll be sharing some tips for how you can do this too.&nbsp;
+I’ll be sharing some tips for how you can do this too.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**